Thermodynamic properties and Hilbert space of the human brain: Quantum mechanical operator and Hilbert space of the brain

 In quantum mechanics, a mixed quantum state $\Phi$ can be described as

-Where $\phi_{i}$ is the ${\it i}$th pure state, and $f_{i}$ is the corresponding probability with which the system stays in $\phi_{i}$. $f_{i}$ meets
+where $\phi_{i}$ is the ${\it i}$th pure state, and $f_{i}$ is the corresponding probability with which the system stays in $\phi_{i}$. $f_{i}$ meets

-In our study, the FC states $\{v_{i}| i=1,…,k\}$ are taken as the microstates and the corresponding probabilities $\{p_{i}| i=1,…,k\}$ meet the condition shown in equation (13).
-Let us assume that there exists a mixed quantum state which is described by the pure state $\{v_{i}| i=1,…,k\}$, and there is a mechanic operator $\mathcal{A}$ that is correlated to $\{v_{i}| i=1,…,k\}$.
-In order to confirm this operator, we have the following hypotheses:
+In our study, the FC states $\{v_{i}| i=1,...,n\}$ are taken as the microstates, and the corresponding probabilities $\{p_{i}| i=1,...,n\}$ meet the condition shown in equation (13).
+Let us assume that there exists a mixed quantum state that is described by the pure state $\{v_{i}| i=1,...,n\}$ and that there is a mechanical operator $\mathcal{A}$ correlated to $\{v_{i}| i=1,...,n\}$.
+To confirm this operator, we have the following hypotheses: